adobe/buildrunner/README.rst

         <or>
         platform: linux/arm64/v8 # an apple m1 architecture

+        # Multi-platform images
+        # Specify a list of platforms to build for, and buildrunner will build a manifest
+        # list image with the given platforms
+        platform:
+          - linux/amd64
+          - linux/arm64/v8

         # Specify the build args that should be used when building your image,
         # similar to the --build-args option used by Docker
         buildargs: